MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 ### Create availability group resource

-The following command creates and configures the availability group resource for 3 replicas of availability group [ag1].
-The monitor operations and timeouts have to be specified explicitly in SLES based on the fact that timeouts are highly workload dependent and need to be carefully adjusted for each deployment.
+The following command creates and configures the availability group resource for three replicas of availability group [ag1].
+The monitor operations and timeouts have to be specified explicitly in SLES based on the fact that timeouts are highly workload-dependent and need to be carefully adjusted for each deployment.
 Run the command on one of the nodes in the cluster:

 1. Run `crm configure` to open the crm prompt: